aaronaslin/TLDR-Podcast-Prototype/README.md

 The script will:
 1. Fetch the latest email matching your subject filter
 2. Clean and process the text
-3. Generate an MP3 file using ElevenLabs
+3. Generate an MP3 file using Google Cloud TTS
 4. Upload the audio to Google Cloud Storage
 5. Generate/update the RSS feed
 6. Upload the feed to Google Cloud Storage